johnnyy5929/sep11-freedom-project/blog/entry01.md

 ## Skills
 ### Commutation
-When I was doing my work, I asked around for people's help, I didn't know that much hardware and software so I asked people.
-Also when I didn't know what the problem was I asked people what they thought the problem was.
-It is hard to come up with a way to solve the problem so I asked around as well.
-So commutation is a good skill to learn and will help me in the future because I know how to communicate easier than before.
+When I was doing my work, I asked around for people's help, I didn't know that much about kaboom so I asked people.
+Also when I didn't know what the problem was when I was doing some code.
+So I asked people like Joe what they thought the problem was.
+Also I help people remember to do there learning log.
+So commutation is a good skill to learn and will help me in the future since it can help me and people around me.

 ### How to find what you are looking for
 When I was googling, I saw so many results.
 It was hard to look for what I wanted to look for, however I away around it, I found that when you are trying to find something you should be more specific with it, what I mean is type in all the thinks you are looking for, this is a good skill that I learned that will help me later when I am googling or researching.